Academic Catalog 2024-2025

 The program leading to the Master of Arts Degree in English is a 30- semester-unit curriculum.
 Opportunities for emphasis in British and American Literature, Rhetoric and Composition, and Teaching English as a Second Language exist in a flexible curriculum.

 The Master of Arts in English prepares students for doctoral degrees or for community college teaching positions.
 It is also a strong finishing school for students who wish to continue to develop their writing, reading, and research skills beyond the undergraduate level.
 The concentration in Rhetoric and Composition specifically prepares students to teach composition at the community college level; it also improves the instructional skills of in-service teachers of English in the secondary schools.
 Graduate students also may elect to do all of their work in the study of literature.
-Many students have discovered that work at both the undergraduate and graduate levels has provided them with the skills that enable them to succeed in business, industry, and the professions.
+Many students have discovered that work at both the undergraduate and graduate levels has provided them with the skills that enable them to succeed in business, industry, and other professions.

-Students may choose to complete a concentration in the Teaching of English as a Second Language (TESL) .
+Students may choose to complete a concentration in the Teaching of English as a Second Language (TESL).
 The M.A.
 English: TESL program prepares students to teach adult ESL/EFL.
 Graduates go on to teach community college or adult school classes, or they teach abroad.
 This program also provides a solid foundation for those who plan to pursue a doctorate in either Linguistics or Applied Linguistics.

 Academic Advisement